-A sack (or basket) is exactly 3,225.63 cubic inches and is the equivalent of 1/2 barrel or 1-1/2 bushels of unshucked oysters.
+A sack (or basket) is exactly 3,225.63 cubic inches and is the equivalent of 1/2 barrel or 1-1/2bushels of unshucked oysters.

 A mini-sack is 1,075.21 cubic inches and is the equivalent of 1/3 of a sack or 1/2 bushel of unshucked oysters.

 LDAF certifies metal baskets to ensure accurate measurement.
 Contact LDAF's Weights and Measures Division at 225.925.3780.
 LDAF and LDWF agents have the authority to inspect baskets to ensure volumetric measurements are accurate.

 All licensed oyster captains, harvesters, or certified wholesale/retail dealers of in-shell and shucked oyster products shall verify that the oysters being sold adhere to these measurement standards.
-The quantity of oysters for sale must be accurately labeled by volume, weight, or count (e.g. 1 sack, 35 pou field on the harvest tag.
-Sacks and barrels mus of a basket.

-by volume, weight, or count (e.g. 1 sack, 35 pounds, or 120 count) in the 'Quantity' field on the harvest tag.
+The quantity of oysters for sale must be accurately labeled by volume, weight, or count (e.g. 1 sack, 35 pounds, or 120 count) in the 'Quantity' field on the harvest tag.
 Sacks and barrels must contain correct measurements when they are delivered to the buyer.